5 Money Mistakes I See People Make in Their 20s

 The fix is knowing your numbers:

-Waiting for the Perfect Plan Instead of Starting Imperfectly
+Why Is Waiting for the Perfect Plan the Worst Financial Mistake?

 This one is personal, because I've been guilty of it.
 You research the best budgeting method.
 You compare every brokerage.
 You read fourteen articles about Roth vs. Traditional IRAs.
 And then you do... nothing.
 Because you haven't found the perfect strategy.